-How to Prepare for PCO(Professional Careers Opportunity) Exam?
+How to Prepare for PCO(Professional Careers Opportunities) Exam?

-The POC exam works along the same lines as the Public Administration Traineeship Transition test (PATT).
+The POC examination works along the same lines as the Public Administration Traineeship Transition test (PATT).
 Successfully completing one or both exams puts you in a position to apply for public service jobs.

 The difference between the two systems is that the PATT test gives you access to a two-year internship from which you can progress to further public service jobs.

 Notwithstanding that difference, both exams allow you to apply for stable, well-paying jobs with a range of benefits.